aimms/how-to/Articles/344/344-sparse-execution-for-write-to-table.rst

 Insert Selection
 -------------------

-If we tracked the rows that are inserted, then we can limit ourselves to just inserting those rows as follows:
+When it is clear in the application which rows are added, and these rows are stored in a relation, say ``ref_flt``, then we can limit the database IO to just inserting those rows as follows:

 .. code-block:: aimms
     :linenos: